 - 53% of working people are open to new jobs, even if they aren’t actively looking

 In today's talent market, almost everyone is a passive job seeker.
 So how does this impact talent acquisition for enterprise-level organizations?
-It means not only expanding the definition of what qualifies as a “passive” candidate, but creating specific recruiting and engagement strategies and programs to keep passive candidates put.
+It means not only expanding the definition of what qualifies as a “passive” candidate, but creating specific talent acquistion strategies to keep passive candidates warm.

 Check out the Infographic below for the most recent statistics on attracting and retaining passive candidates.